Mauser: Swedish M1894 rifle

 The Swedish army was issued the Model 94.
 The similar Model 1895 was sold to Mexico, Chile, Uruguay, China, Persia, and the South African states of Transvaal and the Orange Free State (Boers).
 A safety feature offered by the Model 1895 was a low shoulder at the rear of the receiver, just behind the base of the bolt handle, which would contain the bolt in the unlikely event that the front locking lugs sheared off due to excessive pressure.
 South African Mausers were highly effective against the British during the Second Boer War; these proved deadly at long ranges, prompting the British to design their own Mauser-inspired high-velocity cartridge and rifle.
-These rare Mauser carbines and rifles—especially the Model 1895—can be easily identified by the letters "OVS" (Oranje-Vrijstaat [Dutch for "Orange Free State"]) either marked on the weapons' receiver ring and the stock directly below, or otherwise carved into the right side of the buttstock.
+These rare Mauser carbines and rifles—especially the Model 1895—can be easily identified by the letters "OVS" signifying "Oranje-Vrystaat" (Afrikaans for "Orange Free State") either marked on the weapons' receiver ring and the stock directly below, or otherwise carved into the right side of the buttstock.
 The British Pattern 1914 Enfield with a Mauser-style lug might have replaced the Lee–Enfield, but the exigencies of World War I prevented this from happening.
 The Lee–Enfield continued to see service until it was replaced by a semi-automatic L1A1 after World War II.
 The Germans had faced the U.S. M1917 rifle during World War I, which was the Pattern 14 rifle adapted to fire the U.S. .30-06 cartridge of the American M1903 Springfield rifle.